 Samuel Miner was born in 1842 in either Pennsylvania, East Palestine, Columbiana County, OH or near Champion, Trumbull County, OH.
 (There are differing accounts.)
 He was one of 13 children of Joseph and Elizabeth (Forney) Miner.
-He was a veteran of the Civil War, and fortunately survived, unlike one of his ill-fated brothers.
+He was a veteran of the Civil War.

 Samuel stood 6 feet high, with brown hair and blue eyes.
 During the Civil War, he and his brother Albert both served with the 19th Ohio Volunteer Infantry.

-Sadly, his brother Albert died as a prisoner of war after incarceration in the Confederacy's notorious Libby Prison in Richmond, VA.
+Sadly, while Samuel ultimately survived his wartime experience, his brother Albert died as a prisoner of war after incarceration in the Confederacy's notorious Libby Prison in Richmond, VA.

 Samuel himself suffered from bronchitis while in the Army, and his lungs began to trouble him in January 1864, when his regiment was stationed at Strawberry Plains, near Richmond, VA.
 George M. Hull, sergeant major of the regiment, later recalled: